-Eamon McKenna enters his second year as head coach of the UW-Oshkosh women’s cross country team.
-He also begins his fifth season as the head coach for men's cross country.
+Eamon McKenna enters his third year as head coach of the UW-Oshkosh women’s cross country team.
+He also begins his sixth season as the head coach for men's cross country.

 In 2015, McKenna's UW-Oshkosh women placed second at the NCAA Division III Midwest Regional and 15th at the national meet.

-With the men's cross country team, McKenna has coached two All-Americans, six runners to top-10 finishes at the WIAC Championship and four runners to top-10 showings at the NCAA Division III Midwest Regional.
+With the men's cross country team, McKenna has coached two All-Americans, seven runners to top-10 finishes at the WIAC Championship and four runners to top-10 showings at the NCAA Division III Midwest Regional.